 · More and more municipalities require existing trees to be protected during construction, and regulations make tree removal difficult.

-In the past, the first step in the construction process involved moving everything out of the way, Cut down all the trees, remove all obstructions, and start with a blank slate.
-Regulations now require that trees be protected at construction sites, primarily by protecting the critical root zone (CRZ) from the damaging effects of excavation.
-When excavation is necessary, these measures allow us to prepare and repair the soils before, during and after the construction is performed to facilitate tree survival.
+In the past, the first step in the construction process involved moving everything out of the way.
+Cut down all the trees, remove all obstructions, and start with a blank slate.
+Regulations now require that trees be protected both above and below ground at construction sites, primarily by protecting the critical root zone (CRZ) from the damaging effects of soil compaction and excavation.
+When excavation is necessary, our measures allow us to prepare and repair soils before, during, and after the construction is performed to facilitate tree survival.